Hepatitis A

 You should also consider getting vaccinated if there is an outbreak of the infection in your community.

 Studies have not found an increased risk of hepatitis A for people working in certain specific industries, including food service, health care and child care.
-However, the type of work done in these industries increases the risk of workers transmitting hepatitis A to the people they serve.
+The type of work done in these industries increases the risk of workers transmitting hepatitis A to the people they serve.
 People who work in these industries should consider vaccination to reduce this risk, especially if they are in a community experiencing an ongoing outbreak.

 If you think you may be at risk for hepatitis A, talk to your health care provider about getting vaccinated.